-The host name that the monitor will check.
+The host name that the monitor checks.
 The host name can be a Web site address, a server name, or a cluster name.

-For example, for a Web site enter www.uptimesoftware.com in this field.
+For example, for a Web site enter www.idera.com in this field.

 - Port

 - The number of the port on which the DNS server is listening.
 The default is 53.

 - IP Address